hack-technicolor/hack-technicolor/docs/Unlock.md

 ## Using DGA0231's VDSL and 4G as multiple WAN interfaces

 Those who are using a modem in bridge mode would normally have all (or almost all) other features of the modem disabled or unused.
 That is, they just want to bridge the VDSL connection to an Ethernet interface that their firewall/router connects to.
-However, the DGA0231 also has a 4G interface which could be utilised by the firwwall/router in a multi-wan (VDSL and 4G) configuration.
+However, the DGA0231 also has a 4G interface which could be utilised by the firewall/router in a multi-wan (VDSL and 4G) configuration.
 You might also want to do this if you are not happy with native 4G failover in the modem, for example it does not cutover quickly enough, leaving long periods of no internet connectivity.

 ### Assumptions

 1. Using a Technicolor DGA0231, although other modems should also work.
-In this example the Telstra vaiant was used.
+In this example the Telstra variant was used.
 2. Ansuel GUI has been installed: https://github.com/Ansuel/tch-nginx-gui
 3. The modem has been configured in bridge mode
-4. The WAN connection is VDSL/DHCP with 4G, other modes like PPPoE should also work with a small modification to the config.
+4. The WAN connection is VDSL/DHCP plus 4G.
+Other modes like PPPoE should also work with a small modification to the config.

 ### Confirm bridge mode is working